U.K. Reaches Draft Brexit Deal With EU — But It May Be A Tough Sell

 "If what we've heard is true, this fails to meet the Conservative Party's manifesto, and it fails to meet many of the commitments the prime minister makes," Conservative Jacob Rees-Mogg, one of the hard-line leaders of the Brexit campaign, told the BBC.

-Rees-Mogg also referred to some of the details of the deal as reported by Irish broadcaster RTE, saying that if they are confirmed, it would mean "potentially dividing up the United Kingdom," with Northern Ireland effectively "being ruled from Dublin."
+Rees-Mogg also referred to some of the details of the deal as reported by Irish broadcaster RTE, saying that if it is confirmed, the result would be "potentially dividing up the United Kingdom," with Northern Ireland effectively "being ruled from Dublin."

 Jacob Rees-Mogg on draft #Brexit agreement: "It is a failure of the government's negotiating position and a failure to deliver on Brexit"— BBC Politics (@BBCPolitics) November 13, 2018